Grand Rapids, Michigan: Religion

 The Reformed Church in America (RCA) has about 154 congregations and 76,000 members mainly in Western Michigan, heavily concentrated in the cities in Grand Rapids, Holland, and Zeeland.
 The denomination's main office is also in Grand Rapids.

 The Grand Rapids-Wyoming metropolitan area has 86 congregations with almost 49,000 members.

 The Protestant Reformed Churches in America (PRCA) traces its roots to the First Protestant Reformed Church (Grand Rapids, Michigan) whose pastor was Herman Hoeksema, the founder of the church.
 A majority of the PRCA's Classis East churches, about 13 congregations, are around Grand Rapids.

 The United Reformed Churches in North America has 12 congregations in Grand Rapids area; these congregations form the Classis of Michigan.
 The Heritage Reformed Congregations' flagship and largest church is in Grand Rapids.
 The Netherlands Reformed Congregations in North America has 2 churches.
 The PC(USA) had 12 congregations and 7,000 members in the Grand Rapids-Wyoming Metropolitan statistical area, the United Church of Christ had also 14 congregations and 5,400 members.

-The offices of the West Michigan Annual Conference of the United Methodist Church are in the East Hills Neighborhood of Grand Rapids.
-The West Michigan Annual Conference represents more than 400 local United Methodist churches in the western half of the lower peninsula with approximately 65,000 members in total.
+The offices of the former West Michigan Annual Conference of the United Methodist Church were in the East Hills Neighborhood of Grand Rapids.
+The West Michigan Annual Conference represented more than 400 local United Methodist churches in the western half of the lower peninsula with approximately 65,000 members in total.
+In 2016, The West Michigan Conference Joined with the Detroit Annual Conference to form the Michigan Area Annual Conference.
 Grand Rapids is also home to the United Methodist Community House, whose mission is to increase the ability of children, youth, adults and families to succeed in a diverse community.
 In 2010, The United Methodist Church had 61 congregations and 21,450 members in the Grand Rapids Metropolitan area.

+On October 2, 2022, The Church of Jesus Christ of Latter-day Saints announced a temple to be built in Grand Rapids.